lfarroco/verbo-lang/README.md

 .env
 ```

+You can run this tool with your local AI using Ollama.

+We also have support for Gemini and OpenAi, provided that you have an API key.
-In your project directory create a `.env` with `GEMINI_KEY=...` or `OPENAI_KEY=...`, depending
+For those providers, create a `.env` with `GEMINI_KEY=...` or `OPENAI_KEY=...` entries, depending on the provider.
-on which AI provider you want to use.
 You can get a free API key for Gemini at https://aistudio.google.com/app/apikey.
-We intend to add more AI providers in the future - including your own personal AI.

-Then, install the cli:
+Install the cli:

 `npm install -g verbo-lang`